airlinklabs/panel/README.md

 Airlink is a simple to use Game server management panel

 > [!CAUTION]
-> AirLink was in development for a while and was used by a few people, please wait an release version
+> AirLink is still in development.
+Wait for Stable Release

 ## Installation